Some posts contain compensated links. Please read this disclaimer for more info.

 24. World’s Longest Love Poem

 In 2009 World Records Academy officially declared Luceafarul as the longest love poem in the world.
-It has 98 stanzas, and it was written by a Romanian poet, Mihai Eminescu.
+It has 98 stanzas, and a Romanian poet, Mihai Eminescu, wrote it.
 This poem is considered a masterpiece and one of the last milestones in Europe’s Romantic poetry.
-This is easily one of the most interesting facts about Romanian culture.
+This is easily one of the most exciting facts about Romanian culture.

 25. Oldest Oven In The World